-Don't forget that GDPR compliance is not something you set up once and then it's all set for the future.
+Do not forget that GDPR compliance is not something you set up once and then it is all set for the future.
 GDPR compliance is something that you need to keep in mind and work with every day in the future.
 Procedures need to be finetuned and updated; procedures need to be aligned to and adhered to, and employees, partners, and suppliers, need to be trained.

 - Data protection officer (at least if you process large amount of PII data)